rahmed712/Best-Movies/README.md

 USER STORIES

--As a user, I should be able to view the movies availeable on the website.
+-As a user, I should be able to view the movies available on the website.

 -As a user, I should be able to select a movie and see information about the movie such as the genre, duration and streaming platform I can view it on.